AdaptivMCP/AdaptivMCP/docs/ASSISTANT_DOCS_AND_SNAPSHOTS.md

 Key points:

-- These tools clone the target repo at the effective ref into a temporary workspace and optionally create a temporary virtual environment.
+- These tools clone the target repo at the effective ref into a persistent workspace and optionally create a persistent virtual environment.
 - Commands and tests run **inside that workspace**, not in the long-lived MCP server process.
 - After the command finishes, the workspace is discarded; any project-level dependencies must be installed per-workspace as needed.